-It might be challenging to find something to listen in Ukrainian online.
-And not because it doesn’t exist, but because you have to know where to look for and google in Ukrainian, not in English.
+It might be challenging to find something to listen to in Ukrainian online.
+Not because it doesn’t exist, but because you have to know where to look for and Google in Ukrainian, not in English.

 Ukrainian Radio as a Listening Exercise

-Ukrainian radio stations that you can find in your FM receiver are usually bilingual.
-Just as the TV channels.
+Ukrainian radio stations that you can find in your FM receiver are usually bilingual, as are the TV channels.
 So, the news and advertisement will be mostly in Ukrainian.
-But other programs where people just chat with each other or have interviews with someone are bilingual according to the native language of the person who speaks.
+But other programs where people just chat with each other or have interviews with someone are bilingual, depending on the native language of the person who speaks.

 Yes, I realize how challenging it sounds for you.
-But you can use those programs as a listening exercise to practice distinguishing Ukrainian and Russian, noticing what particularities Ukrainian has compared to Russian in pronunciation, intonation and vocabulary.
-This is a very important skill you should get if you plan to come to Ukraine and communicate with people.
+But you can use those programs as a listening exercise to practice distinguishing between Ukrainian and Russian, noticing what particularities Ukrainian has compared to Russian in pronunciation, intonation, and vocabulary.
+This is a very important skill you should acquire if you plan to come to Ukraine and communicate with people.

-Although, for the purposes of learning pure Ukrainian I’ve selected for you the resources of only Ukrainian-speaking radio stations.
-Let’s have a look and listen!
+Even so, for the purposes of learning pure Ukrainian, I’ve selected only Ukrainian-speaking radio stations for you.
+Have a look and listen!

 1. Громадське радіо

-Hromadske radio is an independent radio station with the latest news, analytics and interviews.
-The team is working not for the profit, but with the aim to give Ukrainians news without the influence of any political power.
+Hromadske radio is an independent radio station with the latest news, analytics, and interviews.
+The team is a non-profit, with the aim to give Ukrainians news without the influence of any political power.

-To listen to the radio live, press НАЖИВО (LIVE) or choose a recorded program of your interest.
+To listen to the radio live, press “Зараз в ефiрi” (live now) or choose a recorded program of your interest.
 Check out their schedule of programs for the day and week.

-Hromadske radio also offers podcasts of their programs: at the web-site, on SoundCloud, at iTunes and with TuneIn Radio application (you cab download the app for iOS or Android and look for «Hromadske Radio»).
+Hromadske radio also offers podcasts of their programs: on their website, SoundCloud, in their apps for Apple or Android, and with the TuneIn Radio application (you can download the TuneIn app for iOS or Android and look for «Hromadske Radio»).

 2. Українське радіо

-Українське радіо (Ukrainian Radio) is a national radio that has been a part of the people’s homes for years.
-Now it’s not so popular among young people anymore, but when we visit our grandparents, for example, the sounds of Ukrainian radio instantly bring us the childhood memories.
+Українське радіо (Ukrainian Radio) is a national radio station that has been a part of people’s homes for years.
+It’s not so popular among young people anymore, but when we visit our grandparents, for example, the sounds of Ukrainian radio instantly bring us childhood memories.

-“Ukrainske radio” might be a little bit old fashioned and not always fun, but it’s very good for those who learn Ukrainian.
-First of all, it is national radio, so it is only in Ukrainian.
-Secondly, its language is very correct and refined, the speaker’s voice (especially at the hourly news program) is very clear.
-Also, its programs contain a bunch of cultural information, Ukrainian traditional songs, etc.
+“Ukrainske radio” might be a little bit old-fashioned and not always fun, but it’s very good for those who are still learning Ukrainian.
+First of all, it is a national radio, so it is only in Ukrainian.
+Secondly, its language is very correct and refined, and the speaker’s voice (especially in the hourly news program) is very clear.
+Also, its programs contain a lot of cultural information, traditional Ukrainian songs, etc.

-But the good thing is you can switch the channels!
-There are 4 channels, as you see on the picture:
+But the good thing is that you can switch channels!
+There are 4 channels in Ukrainian, as you can see in the picture:

 УР1 — First channel